bitcoin/bitcoin/CONTRIBUTING.md

 process is described in githubs documentation.

-In classic we follow the well known git branching model where we have a stable and a development branch.
+In classic we follow the well known git branching model where we have a stable and a development branch, called master.

 ## 1.2 (stable branch)

 Any merge request to this branch is meant to go into the next release.
-Any commits made here will be merged into the development branch by a volunteer.
+Any commits made here will be merged into the master branch by a volunteer.

 This is the stable branch for a reason, we essentially should be able to release from this branch fairly quickly at any time.
 So no unfinished code reaches this branch.

-## Development branch
+## Master branch

-The development branch is where your merge requests go for finished stuff, that you want the world to see and that you want others to work on.
+The master branch is where your merge requests go for finished stuff, that you want the world to see and that you want others to work on.
 But may take a bit more time to stabilize.